Levix/vite-plugin-inject-css-to-js/README.md

 # vite-plugin-inject-css-to-js

-Combine this with the **[Vite3+](https://vitejs.dev/)** build.cssCodeSplit CSS code splitting capability to build css into individual js files instead of using css links.
+Combine this with the **[Vite 3+](https://vitejs.dev/)** build.cssCodeSplit CSS code splitting capability to build css into individual js files instead of using css links.

 ## Install